 How Positive Pressure Ventilation Works

-The positive pressure home ventilation system is the most common one available in New Zealand and it works to create a drier home environment for you and your family.
+The positive pressure home ventilation system works to create a drier home environment for you and your family.
 Positive pressure systems achieve this by drawing the dry — and often warm — air from your home’s roof cavity, taking it through a filter (such as HRV’s Nanofibre filtration technology) and distributing it throughout your house via a fan and a series of ducts.

 Because the fan is pushing newly filtered, dry air to the far corners of your home, the movement created means old, stale air is forced out of your home to make space for the fresh stuff.
-This cycle then repeats itself, much like your lungs do for your own body.
-The cycle of replacing stagnant air with fresh air happens up to three times per hour and results in a home that stays drier, with dampness held at bay.
+The cycle of replacing stagnant air with fresh air happens up to three times per hour and results in a home that stays drier, with dampness reduced.

 Positive vs. Balanced Pressure